brookslybrand/brookslybrand.com/seeds/new-create-react-app.md

 React Router gives you all this, it gives you versatile deployment options, and it's built on a library that's been around for 10 years.

 Need to expand this more

+- Intro
+- What is Create React App
+  - Could do something fun here, like pretend I'm announcing something new
+- List features CRA gives you -- https://github.com/facebook/create-react-app/commit/2badb45121503202bc13a57d2de4236b68493656
+  - Less to Learn
+  - Only One Dependency
+  - No Lock-In
+- CRA is dead
+- Vite as the CRA replacement
+  - Less to Learn — Vite is a simple setup
+  - Only One Dependency — Swapping to Vite
+  - No Lock-In — An exposed Vite plugin is much better than `eject`
+- What is CRA missing?
+  - Look at React docs
+- How Remix solves this

+> For almost every app, you're either using a framework, or building a framework.
+And building a framework is really hard . . .
+It just takes so much effort, wiring, and consideration.
+If you're installing an app with React, first thing you're gonna do is you're gonna need routing, and you're gonna need data fetching.
+You're gonna need to integrate all these things you need to actually build an app.
+You end up building your own framework.
+And for a while there we were publishing CRA as a framework, but it just doesn't evolve with all new features that we're providing.
+And so the recommendation is use a framework or take it upon yourself to build a framework.